Citrix-TechSpecialist/Docker-101/Module-1/Readme.md

 # Module 1: Running Docker Containers

-Once you have Docker installed locally or have gained access to the sandbox host, you can verify you have docker installed by simply typing `docker --version` to see an output similar to:
+Once you have Docker installed locally or have gained access to the sandbox host, you can verify you installation by simply typing `docker --version` to see an output similar to:

 ```
 Docker version 17.06.0-ce, build 02c1d87